Renting private property

 - Local letting agents

-If you are planning on claiming housing benefit you will need to think about the level that you could be entitled to.
-Housing benefit rules are that you need one bedroom for each of the following:
+If you are planning on claiming benefits you will need to think about the level that you could be entitled to.
+Local Housing Allowance (LHA) rules are that you need one bedroom for each of the following:

 - a couple who live together